Funding Redwood Education

 Firsthand visits to a redwood park, particularly as children during family outings, have traditionally nurtured support for redwood forest conservation.
 We believe that if people experience the majesty and ecological complexity of the redwoods, they will be inspired to support redwood forest protection.
 These experiences may also nurture a greater conservation ethic in other areas of their lives.

 How to Apply

-We will be accepting applications for our 2017-2018 Education Grants cycle starting in October 2017.
-Please check back then for application details.
+We are now accepting applications for our Education Grants Program through December 1, 2017.
 League education grants are available to schools, park cooperating associations, and other qualified nonprofits engaged in high quality and meaningful redwood education.

 Questions?
 Please contact the Education and Interpretation Manager at Education@SaveTheRedwoods.org or (415) 362-2352.